sdianov/atg-nucleus-annotations/README.md

 Clone the repository.
 Set the 'atg.root' and 'atg.version' properties in pom.xml to correct values.
 Install artifacts into local maven repository by running 'mvn clean install' command from root directory.

-Add atg-annotations.jar as a runtime dependency.
+Add atg-annotations.jar as a compile dependency.
-Add atg-annotation-processors.jar as a compile-time dependency
+Add atg-annotation-processors.jar as a provided dependency

         <dependency>
             <groupId>com.github.sdianov</groupId>